 Well it feels like a year has passed since I last posted, probably because it very nearly has been.
-I’m currently in South America now after fleeing Ukraine a couple weeks ago and now that I’m settling in a long term rental I can finally get back to cooking.
+I’m currently in South America now after fleeing my country a couple weeks ago and now that I’m settling in a long term rental I can finally get back to cooking.
 First up?
 This delicious Peruvian Roast Chicken which is sure to impress.
+This chicken, ceviche, and papa a la huancaina are probably my three favorite Peruvian recipes.

 Spatchcock The Chicken